mbsa-tud/tsad_platform/README.md

             Mdl = trainYourModel(XTrain);
     ```

 2. **Add the detection function call**: Go to the folder `tsad_platform > src > detection` and open the file `detectWithCML.m` (`detectWithS.m` for statistical models).
 Add your model name within the main *switch* statement, then add your detection function call.
-Make sure to return anomaly scores and store them in the `anomalyScores` vairable:
+Make sure to return anomaly scores (`anomalyScores`) and optionally the computational time (`compTime`, Should be for a single subsequence) of your model:

     ```matlab
     switch modelOptions.name
         % Add your model here
         case 'Your model name'
             anomalyScores = detectWithYourModel(Mdl, XTest);

+            % The compTime variable should contain the computation time for a single subsequence.
+Set it to NaN if you don't need it to be computed compTime = NaN;
     ```

 #### (Optional) Enable optimization for your model